 If your goal is to secure long-term visibility in the SERPs while also building trust with potential customers, then investing in an effective SEO campaign should be part of your digital marketing strategy.

-A real-world example of SEO at work
+A real-world example of SEO results

 MileIQ, a mileage logging mobile app, needed to enhance its SEO and bring in more high-quality organic traffic to its app.
 To achieve this, it needed to get more rankings in Google, especially on the first page, by leveraging higher volume search terms.